 If you use a recent Garmin Edge GPS unit, then you'll find Garmin Connect Mobile useful.
 It can connect to your device to upload your rides to the Garmin Connect website, which can then share your data with Strava and MyFitnessPal.
 You'll need it if you want to use Garmin's LiveTrack feature and let someone know where you are while you ride.

 Garmin Connect Mobile can send stored workouts via Bluetooth to most current Garmin Edges too, though you'll need to create them on the Connect website first.

 Most people will probably find that the app’s most useful feature is its calendar.
 If you own a Garmin Edge cycling computer – a 520 or an 820, for example – the calendar allows you to review rides you’ve done in the past, using the app as a detailed training diary.

-Cyclemeter is a really useful app that turns your iPhone (not currently available for Android) into a cycle computer, which is really handy if you mount your phone to your handlebars, providing plenty of information at a glance.
+Cyclemeter is a really useful app that turns your iPhone or Android device into a cycle computer, which is really handy if you mount your phone to your handlebars, providing plenty of information at a glance.
 It integrates maps for navigational duties and can be customised in many ways, including providing audio alerts for a range of metrics.

 It’s also available on the new Apple Watch if you have one of those.